MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/port-chrome-extension.md

 ms.prod: microsoft-edge
 keywords: edge-chromium, extensions development, browser extensions, addons, partner center, developer
 ---
-# Port your extension
+# Port a Chrome extension to Microsoft Edge

-Microsoft Edge allows you to port your Chrome extension with minimal changes.
+Microsoft Edge allows you to port your Chrome extension to Microsoft Edge with minimal changes.
 The Extension APIs and manifest keys supported by Chrome are code-compatible with Microsoft Edge.
 For a list of APIs supported by Microsoft Edge, navigate to [API support][ExtensionApiSupport].

 To port your Chrome extension, complete the following steps.